OnlyFor/XDP-Firewall/README.md

-# XDP Firewall
 [![XDP Firewall Build Workflow](https://github.com/gamemann/XDP-Firewall/actions/workflows/build.yml/badge.svg)](https://github.com/gamemann/XDP-Firewall/actions/workflows/build.yml) [![XDP Firewall Run Workflow](https://github.com/gamemann/XDP-Firewall/actions/workflows/run.yml/badge.svg)](https://github.com/gamemann/XDP-Firewall/actions/workflows/run.yml)

-## Description
 A *stateless* firewall that attaches to the Linux kernel's [XDP](https://www.iovisor.org/technology/xdp) hook through [(e)BPF](https://ebpf.io/) for fast packet processing.
-This firewall is designed to read filtering rules based off of a config file on disk and filter incoming packets.
+This firewall is designed to read filtering rules based off of a config file on the file system and filter incoming packets.
 Both IPv4 and **IPv6** are supported!
 The protocols currently supported are TCP, UDP, and ICMP.
-With that said, the program comes with accepted and dropped/blocked packet statistics which may be disabled if need to be.
+With that said, the program includes counters for passed and dropped packets which are written to `stdout` (may be disabled if need to be via the `no_stats` config option explained below).

 Additionally, if the host's network configuration or network interface card (NIC) doesn't support the XDP DRV hook (AKA native; occurs before [SKB creation](http://vger.kernel.org/~davem/skb.html)), the program will attempt to attach to the XDP SKB hook (AKA generic; occurs after SKB creation which is where IPTables and NFTables are processed via the `netfilter` kernel module).
 You may use overrides through the command-line to force SKB or offload modes.